BrightspaceUILabs/facet-filter-sort/README.md

 - `max-width` (optional): Sets the max-width of the filter dropdown.
 - `min-width` (optional): Sets the min-width of the filter dropdown.
 - `total-selected-option-count`: The total number of selected filter options across all categories.
 When options are selected and de-selected, the consumer is responsible for updating this number after updating its own data store.
+- `header-text` (optional): Sets the text for the filter content header.
+- `opener-text` (optional): Sets the text for the opener when there are no selections.
+- `opener-single` (optional): Sets the text for the opener when there is a single selection.
+- `opener-multiple` (optional): Sets the text for the opener when there are multiple selections.
+- `disable-opener-text-variation` (optional): Disables displaying different text for different number of selections, instead always displaying the term for no selections.

+Note that for the header and opener text overrides, if the terms are to reflect the number of selections (e.g. `Sending To 3 Selections`), the consumer is responsible for updating those terms when the number of selections change.

 `d2l-filter-dropdown-category`: